RedSiege/EDD/README.md

 	finddomainprocess - Search for a specific process across all systems in the domain (requires admin access on remote systems) finddomainuser - Searches the domain environment for a specified user or group and tries to find active sessions (default searches for Domain Admins) findinterestingdomainsharefile - Searches the domain environment for all accessible shares.
-Once found, it parses all filenames for "interesting" strings
+Once found, it parses all filenames for "interesting" strings findwritableshares - Enumerates all shares in the domain and then checks to see if the current account can create a text file in the root level share, and one level deep.

 ## References